santiment/academy/src/docs/sanapi/accessing-the-api.md

 }
 ```

-If your query is missing some argument, that should be described in the error
+If your query is missing an argument, the error response will describe this:
-response:

 ```bash
 $ curl \